 This plan makes a statement about the products the store sells and the customers it wants to attract.
 So make that statement speaks to the message you want to associate with your brand.

 As you might have guessed, the mixed floor plan incorporates the straight, diagonal and angular floor plans to create the most functional store design.
 The layout moves traffic towards the walls and back of the store.

 It is a solid layout for most any type of retailer.
-And truthfully, the best experience stores have multiple shapes, elevations and designs.
+Some of the most-admired examples of customer experience can be attributed to stores that have multiple shapes, elevations, and designs.
 This appeals to a larger array of customers.